Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Funding Statements

-We gratefully acknowledge the funding provided for this research by the SciAI Center, supported by the Office of Naval Research (ONR) under grant number N00014-23-1-2729, the Carver Mead New Adventures Fund, and the Center for Autonomous Systems and Technologies at the California Institute of Technology.
+We gratefully acknowledge the funding provided for this research by the Keck Scholar-Fellow Bridge Initiative from the W. M. Keck Foundation, the SciAI Center, supported by the Office of Naval Research (ONR) under grant number N00014-23-1-2729, the Carver Mead New Adventures Fund, and the Center for Autonomous Systems and Technologies at the California Institute of Technology.
 Computational time was provided by the Discover project at Pittsburgh Supercomputing Center through allocation PHY240020 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by NSF grants No.~2138259, No.~2138286, No.~2138307, No.~2137603, and No.~2138296.

-\section{Author contributions statement}
+\section{Author Contributions Statement}

 H.J.B. conceived the experiments and provided guidance; S.C.L. developed the framework, conducted the experiments, analyzed the results, and wrote the manuscript; D.Z. assisted in conducting the experiments and the analysis.
 All authors reviewed the manuscript.